 - The administration of your estate occurs as smoothly and as cost-effectively as possible.

 In addition, there are many other potential consequences when a person dies or becomes incapacitated without having these documents in place

+A Will is one or more written legal document(s) that establishes how a person’s property will be divided when the person dies.
 In Alberta, if a person dies without a Will, the Wills and Succession Act specifies that, in general, a deceased’s estate will be dealt with according to the following table:

 |Married or common law, with no children||All of estate to spouse|